ericbeland/enhanced_errors/README.md

 EnhancedErrors.enhance_exceptions(override_messages: true)
 ```

-This captures unanticipated exceptions without modifying all your error handlers.
+This captures unanticipated exceptions without modifying all your error handlers, and crucially will
+generally output them for you by virtue of injecting itself into the .message.

 This approach can be used to get detailed logs when problems happen in something like a cron-job.
+It also
+makes the logged rails error messages have full context.

-The tradeoff of this approach is that if you have expectations in your tests/specs around
+The tradeoff of this approach, at test time, is that if you have previously built expectations in your tests/specs around
-exception messages, those may break.
-Also, if you are doing something like storing the errors
+exact exception messages, those may break.
+Also, if you are doing something like storing errors
-in a database, they could be *much* longer and that may pose an issue on field lengths.
+in a database, they will be *much* longer and that may pose an issue on field lengths.
 Or if you are writing your logs to Datadog, New Relic, Splunk, etc, log messages for
-errors will be longer, and you should consider what data/PII you are sharing.
+errors will be longer, and you should consider what data/PII you are sharing inadvertently.

-Ideally, use exception.captured_variables instead.

 ```ruby
 EnhancedErrors.enhance_exceptions!(override_messages: true)